gabriellepogge/tidymydata/tidyingmessydata.md

 # Step 3: Initial Diagnostics - Let R do the guesswork

-First, we’ll try letting R try guessing the separators between values.
+First, we’ll let R try guessing the separators between values.

 One reason to start with this approach is because it’s a quick and easy way to eyeball where we may run into issues.
 R will produce individual